-Tsui Wah—Hong Kong’s famous cha chaan teng—is finally opening in Singapore!
+Tsui Wah—Hong Kong’s famous cha chaan teng—is finally opening in Singapore on 15 June 2018!
 Locals and tourists alike flock to Tsui Wah Restaurant for their signature Hainanese chicken rice, fishball noodles, and Bo Luo Bao.

 One of the primary reasons why we always enjoy our time in Hong Kong is, of course, the food.
 Hong Kong has many restaurants with different types of cuisine but those can never win our love for its local food.